material-components/material-components-web/packages/mdc-chips/README.md

 `hasClass(className: string) => boolean` | Returns true if the root element contains the given class `registerInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the root element
 `deregisterInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the root element
+`registerTrailingIconInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event listener on the trailing icon element
+`deregisterTrailingIconInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event listener on the trailing icon element
 `notifyInteraction() => void` | Emits a custom event "MDCChip:interaction" denoting the chip has been interacted with, which bubbles to the parent `mdc-chip-set` element

 #### `MDCChipSetAdapter`